distribworks/dkron/docs/EMAIL_TESTING.md

 ## Running Email Tests

 The email notification tests in `dkron/notifier_test.go` are configured to use Mailpit by default.
+The tests automatically verify that emails are correctly sent and received using Mailpit's REST API.

 To run the email notification test: